lansingthomas/lansingthomas/README.md

 - 👋 Hi, I’m @lansingthomas
-- 👀 I’m interested in Ux research, graphic design, & interaction design.
+- 👀 I’m interested in Ux research as well as product, service, & interaction design.
-- 🌱 I’m currently learning Nyxt power browser
+- 🌱 I’m currently learning Nyxt, knowledge extraction enginge.
-- 💞️ I’m looking to collaborate on product development in the solar energy space :)
+- 💞️ I like visual and sound art :)
 - 📫 Reach me on Linkdin with a connect request.

 <!---